The Psychology Major

 - Foundations: Introducing Psychology and its Methods

-- All students take three core courses, Introduction to Psychology and Research Methods and Statistical Analysis I & II.
+- All students take three core courses, Introduction to Psychology and Research Design and Statistical Analysis I & II.

 - Breadth: Exploring Psychology from Diverse Perspectives

 - Students take at least one course from four domains: Understanding Individuals, Understanding Biological Processes, Understanding Social and Cultural Contexts, and Understanding Developmental Processes.

 - Depth: Developing Interests and Applying Research Methods to the Study of Behavior

 - Students then have the opportunity to specialize by taking at least one seminar course, one advanced laboratory course, and three electives.